 Effective relationships are key to productive group-work, and the teacher plays an important role in showing what is required of pupils.

-Among others Carl Rogers has emphasised that effective relationships lie at the heart of successful learning and creating a successful learning environment.
-Rogers (1902-1987) was an American psychologist who took his ideas about counselling into education.
+Among others, the American psychologist Carl Rogers (1902-87) emphasised that effective relationships lie at the heart of successful learning and creating a successful learning environment.
+Rogers took his ideas about counselling into education.
 He argued that the way to create successful relationships is through being genuine, and showing students acceptance and empathy, as they work through learning challenges.
-Rogers believed it was important to acknowledge students'

-personal feelings that could promote or disturb learning, such as sibling rivalry, distrust of authority, lack of self-confidence, and generally being able to talk to students at their level.
+Rogers believed it was important to acknowledge students' personal feelings that could promote or disturb learning, such as sibling rivalry, distrust of authority, lack of self-confidence, and generally being able to talk to students at their level.

 Rogers found that when he tried to understand his students as learners it completely changed the interaction and the climate of the classroom.
-He ceased being a 'teacher' (ie. directive).
+He ceased being a 'teacher' (ie directive).
 Rather he became a 'facilitator of learning' and a co-learner with his students.
 In order to create a successful learning environment Rogers proposed that teachers needed to incorporate student-focused approaches, including: